-These orange and chocolate ice lollies are vegan and have just four ingredients, including sweet potato.
-The perfect treat for a hot summer day.
+These chocolate orange sweet potato ice cream bars, or ice lollies, are vegan and have just four ingredients, including sweet potato.
+The perfect healthy treat for a hot summer day.

 These healthy homemade ice lollies were a HUGE hit with my kids.
 All three of them absolutely devoured them, didn’t notice that they weren’t ordinary ice lollies, couldn’t detect the sweet potato and asked me to make more.
 With just four ingredients, a healthy portion of hidden vegetables and no added sugar what’s not to like?